Ink Business Cash℠ Credit Card

 - Penalty APR: None

 This Chase small business credit card is one of the best 0% APR business credit cards because it offers 0% APR on purchases for 12 months.
 Even so, you’ll pay a higher balance transfer fee than other cards charge.
 That’s no enough of a knock to diminish this card’s value in our eyes.

 How to Avoid Paying Interest on Chase Ink Business CashSM

 Your payment due date on the Chase Ink Business CashSM is at least 20 days after the close of the business cycle (when you receive your bill).
 Pay your balance in full by the due date to avoid interest charges.
 This card doesn’t carry a minimum interest charge.

 The potential due date on this Chase small business credit card could be shorter than other cards, like the Wells Fargo Business Elite Card®, which has a payment due date at 25 days after the close of the business cycle.

 Chase Ink Business CashSM Rewards

 The Chase Ink Business CashSM card offers bonus category rewards on spending at office supply stores, gas stations and restaurants.
 It also offers the best introductory rewards available from a card that charges no annual fee.
-If you want to earn a sign-up bonus greater than $500, pick a card like the the Chase Ink Business PreferredSM card, which offers 80,000 points (worth $1,000 when redeemed for travel).
+If you want to earn a sign-up bonus greater than $500, pick a card like the Chase Ink Business Preferred® card, which offers 100k points (worth $1250 when redeemed for travel).
 That card carries a $95 annual fee.